reqshark/3gslick.js/README.md

 [Review the code and comments](http://github.com/bcardan/3gslick.js/blob/master/3gslick.js)

-If this utility doesn't suit your needs check out all the [cool components](https://github.com/component/component/wiki/Components#wiki-media).

 ### Roadmap: Stop checking mobile devices with the assumption they don't use wifi.
-Instead check for the network type associated with the request in order to respond precisely to the user's internet connection speed and browsing experience or whatever, rather than a blind device check.
+Instead check for the network type associated with the request in order to respond precisely to the user's internet connection speed and browsing experience, rather than a blind device check.

 http://stackoverflow.com/questions/8598065/how-do-you-detect-3g-vs-wifi-connection-on-mobile-safari